karangm-dev/ds5500-hw4/README.md

 [logo_2]: https://github.com/karangm-dev/ds5500-hw4/blob/master/output/2.png "Fig: Race Proportions for Budget vs No Budget Cut"

-You can clearly observe race - BL_Proportion proportion budget cut is significantly higher in the districts that received budget cuts and for other races like WH - there are observable differences.
+You can clearly observe race - BL_Proportion proportion is significantly higher in the districts that received budget cuts.
+Looks like solution incorporated bias.

 ### Problem 3